 Following these nutritional tips may help reduce symptoms:

-Herbs are generally a safe way to strengthen and tone the body's systems.
+Herbs are a way to strengthen and tone the body's systems.
 As with any therapy, you should speak to your health care provider before starting treatment.

 An experienced homeopath can prescribe a regimen for supporting general health during brain cancer that is designed especially for you.
 Acute remedies may help relieve symptoms associated with complications.

-While acupuncture is not used as a treatment for cancer itself, evidence suggests it can be a valuable therapy for the cancer related symptoms (particularly nausea and vomiting) that often accompany chemotherapy treatment.
+While acupuncture is not used as a treatment for cancer itself, evidence suggests it can be a valuable therapy for cancer-related symptoms (particularly nausea and vomiting) that often accompany chemotherapy treatment.
 Studies also indicate that acupuncture may help reduce pain and shortness of breath.
 Acupressure (pressing on rather than needling acupuncture points) also helps control breathlessness.
 Patients can learn this technique to treat themselves.

 The outlook varies greatly depending on the type of tumor and other factors.
 Some types of brain cancer have a 5-year survival rate above 80%.
 Brain cancer has significant emotional and psychological effects.
 Patients who receive radiation therapy to large areas of the brain or certain anticancer drugs may have a higher risk of developing leukemia or a second tumor at a later time.
 Radiation that affects the eyes may lead to the later development of cataracts.